-Pupils who have been removed will continue to receive education under the supervision of a member of staff that is meaningful, but it may differ from the mainstream curriculum.
+Pupils who have been removed will continue to receive education under the supervision of a member of staff.
+This education will be meaningful, but it may differ from the mainstream curriculum.

 Removal is a serious sanction and will only be used in response to serious misbehaviour.
 Staff will only remove pupils from the classroom once other behavioural strategies have been attempted, unless the behaviour is so extreme as to warrant immediate removal.